borismus/smus.com/content/posts/2023/tools-for-thinking-in-systems/index.md

 ## A tool for thinking in systems
 Given a description of a system, can an AI generate a causal loop diagram representation for it?
 Imagine if every news article included a little diagram explaining the systemic background for the news story.

-It was clear to me that the current state of AI is not quite ready to tackle this problem without any human supervision.
+The current state of AI is not quite ready to tackle this problem without human intervention.
 So I strove to create a tool that would help people co-create with the help of an LLM.
-The system's vibe should not be *thanks for the text, here is the corresponding CLD*, but a metaphorical dialog: **is this the CLD you are imagining?** or **here's a crazy take on this, wdyt?**, with the person using the tool then making the appropriate changes.
+The system's vibe should not be *thanks for the text, here is the corresponding CLD*, but a metaphorical dialog: **is this the CLD you are imagining?** Or **here's a crazy take on this, WDYT?**, with the person using the tool making the appropriate changes.

-It's the start of a dialog, and this dialectic approach has the potential to be useful, even if you are talking to yourself or an inanimate object.
+This dialectic approach has the potential to be useful, even if you are talking to yourself or an inanimate object.
 Studies have shown that conversations with yourself, as in [distanced self-talk](https://www.youtube.com/watch?v=EAhtbxMV1lA) where we give ourselves advice by pretending like we’re advising a friend with the same issue, seem to help us get unstuck.
-In software engineering, [rubber duck debugging](https://rubberduckdebugging.com/) is a method of debugging code by describing what your code is supposed to do to a lifeless rubber duck sitting on your desk.
+In software engineering, [rubber duck debugging](https://rubberduckdebugging.com/) is a method of debugging code by describing your approach to a lifeless rubber duck sitting on your desk.

 ## Principle 1: muses > mentats
-I mentioned earlier that there is no canonical CLD for a given complex system.
+I mentioned earlier that there is no canonical causal loop diagram for a given complex system.
 My goal was not to have a sequence of LLM invocations result in some perfect output, but to make headway on the cold start problem I found when attempting to model.
 You have a blank canvas; where should you begin?
 At what level of granularity should you be thinking about?
 What entities are at play?
+What relationships matter?

-Thus, the first principle I've adopted is **muses over mentats**.
+Thus, the first principle I've adopted is **muses over mentats** (from [ChatGPT as muse, not oracle](https://www.geoffreylitt.com/2023/02/26/llm-as-muse-not-oracle.html)).
 Mentats in Dune are computer-like humans (long story), able to quickly compute and predict and produce factually correct results to help nobles rule.
 In contrast, Muses were inspirational Greek goddesses of literature, science and the arts, colloquially serving as someone's source of artistic inspiration.
-In other words, correctness is optional; it's sufficient to be inspiring.
+In other words, correctness is optional; it is sufficient to be inspiring.

 This principle jives well with the strengths and weaknesses of generative AI.
 LLMs can simulate reasoning and create a large volume of content quickly, but tend to hallucinate.
 Grounding LLMs in facts remains an open research problem.

 ## Principle 2: bikes > genies
 How can the user feel like she is co-creating with a helpful partner, rather than putting her trust in a lifeless machine?

 Bikes amplify our innate human abilities to get to where we're going, while genies are simply teleport us to our destination.
 How do they do it?
 Nobody really knows!
 Hopefully you don't run out of wishes, and hopefully the Genie doesn't make any mistakes.
-And given that AIs make many mistakes, we need to give users a lot of control!
+And given that AIs make many mistakes, we need to give people a lot of control!

 What's needed here is not a genie to get you *the* answer.
-Instead, users need a tool to support getting to *their own* answer.
+Instead, people need a tool to support getting to *their own* answer.

 That these LLMs fib might not strictly be a bad thing.
 For example, if a generated diagram is blatantly incorrect, a user may be tempted to jump in and fix it, leading to new insights!
 After all, we all know what happens when [someone is wrong on the internet](https://xkcd.com/386/).
-The principle of bikes over genies ensures that users have the ability to make corrections where needed.
+The principle of bikes over genies ensures that people have the ability to make corrections where needed.

 ## Some examples
-Before diving into the implementation details, here are two examples of causal loop diagrams this system is capable of producing.
+Before diving into implementation details of my little tool, here are two examples of causal loop diagrams this system is capable of producing.

 [This diagram](https://borismus.github.io/llm4cld/?ents=Smoking%3BLungs%3BDiseases%3BDeath&desc=Smoking+can+cause%C2%A0heart+attacks%2C+if+continued+for+years+of+using+tobacco+or+any+other+powders+used+for+smoking%2C+including+marijuana.+Smoking+can+cause+mental%2C+as+well+as+physical+health+problems%2C+such+as%C2%A0schizophrenia%2C%C2%A0depression%2C+mood+swings+and+many+others.+If+a+smoker+continues+smoking+for+years%2C+or+even+decades%2C+their+health+will+worsen.+Smoking+can+cause+coughing%2C+or%C2%A0inflammation%C2%A0%28swelling%29+of+the+throat+or+lungs.+The%C2%A0alveoli%C2%A0are+air+sacs+via+which+breathing+happens%2C+but+they+will+become+badly+damaged.+Once+breathed+in%2C+the+tobacco+smoke+travels+down+the%C2%A0trachea%C2%A0and+enters+the+lungs.+When+entering+the+body%2C+the+smoke+would+damage+the%C2%A0cilia%2C+which+are+millions+of+small+hairs+that+push+away%C2%A0mucus%C2%A0when+it+enters+the+body.+If+the+lungs+become+even+more+damaged%2C+smokers+may+not+be+able+to+breathe+on+their+own%2C+and+they+will+be+put+on+a+device+to+help+them+breathe+such+as+a%C2%A0ventilator.+In+some+cases%2C+smoking+causes+the+lining+of+the+lungs+to+become+inflamed%2C+making+the+smoker+unable+to+breathe%2C+which+leads+to+death.&cgml=Smoking+o-%3E+Lungs+%2F%2F+Smoking+damages+alveoli+%5Cnand+cilia%2C+impairing+%5Cnlung+function.%0A%0ASmoking+--%3E+Diseases+%2F%2F+Smoking+damages+vital+%5Cnorgans%2C+leading+to+various+%5Cndiseases.%0A%0ASmoking+--%3E+Death+%2F%2F+Smoking+damages+lungs%2C+%5Cnimpairs+breathing%2C+and+%5Cnleads+to+death.%0A%0ADiseases+o-%3E+Lungs+%2F%2F+Smoking-induced+diseases+%5Cndamage+and+destroy+lung+%5Cntissue.%0A%0ADiseases+--%3E+Death+%2F%2F+Diseases+damage+body+%5Cnsystems%2C+leading+to+diminished+%5Cnfunction+and+death.%0A%0A) is generated from a paragraph on the Simple Wikipedia page ["Tobacco Smoking"](https://simple.wikipedia.org/wiki/Tobacco_smoking):